Karnataka's weavers and artisans strive to survive in lockdown with paltry government aid, mounting debts - Firstpost

 “Getting a weavers’ card is such a hassle,” says Manjunath, Ramu’s friend and co-worker.
 “First, we have to pay them Rs 500 for registration.
 After that, they will train us in weaving for 15 days at a government-run facility.
 If we successfully complete that, only then will we be given a weaver’s card.”

-“We have been weaving since our grandfathers' days, and yet they think we are weavers only if we pass their government training,” Raju chimes in.
+“We have been weaving since our grandfathers' days, and yet they think we are weavers only if we pass their government training,” Ramu chimes in.

 A helping hand from Shrenis